jonoomph/controls_challenge/game/train/README.md

 you want to include in your training run.
 Data is stored in the `game/data` folder.
 The `levels.json` and `high-score.json` files are also located in this folder.

+NOTE: Steering data is discrete (256 linear steps from -2.5 to +2.5)

 ```
 python3 run_game.py
 ```